 Whether found in familiar containers of Ovaltine and Carnation or purchased in bulk from some less famous brand, malted milk powder is a simple combination of wheat flour and malted barley extracts, along with milk, salt, and sodium bicarbonate to adjust its pH.
 Each brand has a proprietary formula, giving each its own flavor; some are more dairy-forward, and others are more distinctly grainy, but they're all similar enough to be used interchangeably.

 The blend of concentrated grain extracts gives malted milk powder a roasted, toasty, earthy flavor, while the powdered milk adds a bit of creamy richness.
 In the oven, the extra lactose helps baked goods brown, while also lending a cooked-milk flavor along the lines of butterscotch or toffee.
 Finally, the salt and sodium bicarbonate in the mix add a savory edge to the whole shebang, tempering the sweetness of any recipe and giving it a bit more depth of flavor.
 (Think about the difference between breadsticks and a soft pretzel.)
-The combination of these unique properties makes malted milk powder something of an umami bomb for dessert.
+The combination of these unique properties makes malted milk powder something of an umami bomb for dessert—just whip up one of these recipes to taste it for yourself.

 Because it's low in sugar and not very starchy, it's easy to add malted milk powder to your favorite recipes without derailing the underlying ratio of ingredients, but you should be careful not to confuse it with two other similarly named products: diastatic and non-diastatic malt powders.
 Unlike diastatic malt powder, malted milk powder isn't enzymatically active, so it won't affect the behavior of yeasted doughs.
 In that way, malted milk powder is like non-diastatic malt powder, an inactive form of barley malt extract that is fairly high in sugar.
 What sets malted milk powder apart is that it's comparatively low in sugar thanks to the inclusion of wheat extracts and powdered milk, which serve to give it a more complex flavor overall.